-Dr. Lucas Romine MD, an Orthopaedic Surgeon with EmergeOrtho, recently performed a Reverse Total Shoulder Arthroplasty with a custom guide generated from a 3-D printer.
+Dr. Lucas Romine MD, an Orthopedic Surgeon with EmergeOrtho, recently performed a Reverse Total Shoulder Arthroplasty with a custom guide generated from a 3-D printer.
 Dr. Romine utilized software from DJO surgical known as the Match Point System™ to execute the operation.
 The surgery, which took place on May 24, 2016 at Johnson Health, was the first of its kind in Johnston County.

 The operation required several weeks of pre-operative planning, including virtual placement of the components, 3D analysis of the patient’s severely deformed shoulder, and production of a scapular model.
 The custom guide was designed, created and utilized specifically for this one procedure.